 Developing the PREA tool by using empirical data

 There is a wide gap in terms of strategy for post research ethics analysis and with the creation of the PREA tool this gap will be fulfilled as well as to facilitate reflexive exploration of ethical challenges.
 This tool will also be created in English yet be translated for other non English speaking countries.

 Establishing an algorithm for researchers and stakeholders such as governments and advocacy bodies and developing a guide on how to use the tool

 One key theme of this study is to enhance current and strengthen existing evidence on ethical practices as this improves good ethical practice.
 The locations that will be used in this study is South Sudan, Sri Lanka, Ethiopia, Nepal and Afghanistan.
 These locations were chosen due to their humanitarian crisis, the differences in crisis and the longevity.

 Gathering empirical data from researchers, ERC’s and stakeholders on the ethical challenges of humanitarian research

-The main question that will be investigated is the coherence between ethical issues in anticipated data compared to ethical issues when research is conducted.
+The main question investigated is the coherence between ethical issues in anticipated data compared to ethical issues when research is conducted.
 This data will be gathered from past and present research in a humanitarian crisis locations and with evaluating this data the findings of this research will be made available on a open internet platform so that it is easily accessible.